-After attending a very useful workshop on Wittgenstein this weekend I've added some stuff to the paper I've been working on about the value of clarity:
+After attending a very useful workshop on Wittgenstein this weekend I've added some stuff to the paper I've been working on about

 What does all this have to do with Wittgenstein?
 Perhaps not very much.
 I believe that he would have been sympathetic to what I have said here, but it is too prescriptive and too unrelated to problems of specifically philosophical confusion to qualify as what he would likely count as philosophy.
 This does not make it any the less true, however.
 And noting the ethical difference between someone like Galtung and Orwell is, it seems to me, Wittgensteinian in spirit.
 Wittgenstein wrote in his diary (in 1931) that Kierkegaard teases and tricks his readers into doing what Kierkegaard wants them to do.
 So far as this is something important it is good that people are made to do it.
 But even so, it is “unpleasant” to trick people in this way, Wittgenstein writes.
 Using such a trick is a bold move, he suggests, but “would also take a lack of love of one’s fellow human being.”
 It is this love that seems to be missing from the manipulative (though possibly beneficial) consequentialist ethic of communication that I have tried to identify and distinguish from a more Wittgensteinian one here.